 To increase the scope of its mission and to better serve families in Dickson County, the Dickson County Habitat for Humanity affiliate merged with Habitat of Greater Nashville in July 2007.
 The merger sparked an immediate influx of enthusiasm for the Habitat mission in the community, bringing new staff, expanded space, and a broad base of volunteers and sponsors to the new division.

 Just months later in November 2007, the combined efforts of Dickson County and Habitat of Greater Nashville completed their first home together in nine days.
 Since 2007, Dickson has built two homes a year with the help of Habitat of Greater Nashville staff and a community of dedicated volunteers, allowing them to celebrate the incredible milestone of their 20th build in 2011.
 By 2011, Dickson Habitat opened their first ReStore enabling them to offer great deals to the public while also providing a new source of funding for building homes in their community.
-By 2012, the Dickson Habitat had completed 26 homes.
+By 2013, the Dickson Habitat has completed 26 homes serving 75 family members.

 Dickson Staff & Office